Libraries & archives

 Tel.
 01334 462331

-The University Library has accumulated printed books, manuscripts, documents and photographs of value to students and researchers, some of which are associated with the University’s foundation in the 15th Century.
-Material related to Cupar included in the Special Collections are early records of the Burgh of Cupar and many interesting photographs.
+The University of St Andrews Library has accumulated printed books, manuscripts, documents and photographs of value to students and researchers, some of which are associated with the foundation of the University over 600 years ago.
+Material related to Cupar and the surrounding area include early records of the Burgh of Cupar and many interesting photographs.
 Researchers should always make contact to arrange an appointment before visiting.

 National Library of Scotland